bpoujol/precipitation_separation/README.md

 You must give appropriate credit, provide a link to the license, and indicate if changes were made.
 You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.

-To give credit to the authors, just cite the article describing this algorithm : B.Poujol, S.Sobolowski, P.Mooney and S.Berthou, *A physically-based precipitation separation algorithm for convection-permitting models over complex topography*, in preparation .
+To give credit to the authors, just cite the article describing this algorithm : B.Poujol, S.Sobolowski, P.Mooney and S.Berthou, *A physically-based precipitation separation algorithm for convection-permitting models over complex topography*, QJRMS (2019) .